ouya/docs/marmalade.md

 * Note: Marmalade requires Android NDK 10 or better.

 * Note: Marmalade requires JDK7 or better.
 Be sure to set the `JAVA_HOME` environment variable.
+A reboot will be required.

 The examples can be compiled in Visual Studio.